eclipse-che/che-operator/README.md

 $ go fmt ./...
 ```

-Also you can use VSCode task: `Format che-operator code`.
+Also you can use the VSCode task: `Format che-operator code`.

 ### Update golang dependencies

-che-operator uses go modules and vendor folder.
+che-operator uses go modules and a vendor folder.
 To update golang dependencies execute command:

 ```bash
 $ go mod vendor
 ```

 Also you can use VSCode task `Update che-operator dependencies`.
-New golang dependencies in the vendor folder should be commited and included to the pull request.
+New golang dependencies in the vendor folder should be committed and included to the pull request.

 ## How to add new role/cluster role to che-operator

 che-operator uses Kubernetes api to manage Eclipse Che lifecycle.
-To request any resouce objects from Kubernetes api, che-operator should pass authorization.
+To request any resource objects from Kubernetes api, che-operator should pass authorization.
-Kubernetes api authorization uses role-based access control(RBAC) api(see more https://kubernetes.io/docs/reference/access-authn-authz/rbac/). che-operator has got service account, like process inside a pod.
+Kubernetes api authorization uses role-based access control(RBAC) api(see more https://kubernetes.io/docs/reference/access-authn-authz/rbac/). che-operator has got a service account, like a process inside a pod.
 Service account provides identity for che-operator.
-To service account can be bound some roles(or cluster roles).
+The service account can be bound to some roles(or cluster roles).
-This roles allows che-operator to request some Kubernetes api resources.
+These roles allow che-operator to request some Kubernetes api resources.
-Role(or cluster role) bindings we are using to bind roles(or cluster roles) to che-operator service account.
+Role(or cluster role) bindings we are using to bind roles(or cluster roles) to the che-operator service account.

 che-operator roles and cluster roles yaml definition located in the `deploy` folder.
 For example `role.yaml`.
 When you need to provide access to new Kubernetes api part for che-operator, you need